FRC-7913/Crescendo-2024/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project is used and deployed in the same way as any other WPI Project.
+This project is deployed in the same way as any other WPI Project.
 [Their page](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/deploying-robot-code.html) also covers deployment.

 ### Prerequisites

+This assumes you have a working RoboRio connected to power, with or without a transmitter.

 > **Important:** You must build the robot code once while connected to the Internet to download all the dependencies.